c-butcher/getting-and-cleaning-data/codebook.md

 The original data came from the [Human Activity Recognition Using Smart Phones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones), but we downloaded the files from a mirror on [Cloudfront](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).

 ## Extracted Data
+All of the files are downloaded by the `run_analysis.R` script, and they are stored in the data directory.
 There were many files in the original archive, but we only needed to extract information from the following files:

 | File                | Description                                                                                                                                                                                                                            |
 |---------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|